 Fields of research

-International Law; Human Rights and Justice Issues, Law, Governance and Development, Military & Security Law.
+International Law; Human Rights and Justice Issues, Law, Governance and Development, Military and Security Law.

 THE AUSTRALIAN NATIONAL UNIVERSITY